ArtFlag/recipes/docs/sweet/chocolate-cheesecake.md

 - Unsalted butter：36g

 1. Apply salad oil or butter inside the mold, set the pattern and apply butter inside
-2. Finely crush the Graham biscuits and mix the melted butter into a mold
+1. Finely crush the biscuits and mix the melted butter into a mold
-3. Chop the chocolate and put it in a bowl, boil the cream and mix and melt
+1. Chop the chocolate and put it in a bowl.
-4. In a separate bowl, warm the cream cheese a little and knead it softly
+1. Bring the cream to a boil and pour it on the chocolate and mix until melted.
-5. If the whole egg is cold, warm it up to body temperature with a microwave oven etc.
+1. In a separate bowl, knead and soften the cream cheese.
-6. Put the whole egg in a separate bowl, sift the granulated sugar and cornstarch, and mix well until there are no lumps.
+1. Put the whole egg in a separate bowl, sift the granulated sugar and cornstarch, and mix well until there are no lumps.
-1. Put in the cheese in the egg mixture and add the chocolate creame and mix each time.
+1. Put in the cheese in the egg mixture and add the chocolate cream and mix each time.
-1. Pour it in the mold through a strainer.
+1. Pour mixture in the mold through a strainer.
 1. <CookingStep temp="170" time="30-35" preheat />

 <div class="youtube-video-container">